c2corg/c2c_images/README.md

 The files which were not activated are automatically expired by S3 after 2 hours.

-For S3-compatible versions that don't support lifecycle management, you can use the `npm run clean:incoming` command to remove expired images.
+For S3-compatible versions that don't support lifecycle management, such as Exoscale SOS, you can use the `npm run clean:incoming` command to remove expired images.

 ## Testing

-You need rsvg-convert and imagemagick installed.
+You need `rsvg-convert` and `imagemagick` installed.

-Run unit tests via
-`npm run test`
+Run unit tests via `npm run test`

-For s3 tests, you need to run a local instance of minio via docker `docker-compose -f docker-compose-minio.yml up`
+For s3 tests, you need to run a local instance of minio via docker `docker-compose -f docker-compose-minio.yml up`.

-Then run s3 test via
-`npm run test:s3`
+Then run s3 tests via `npm run test:s3`

 ## Building and running with Docker